Back to All Events

 Certification Gained: Upon successful completion of this course, candidates are issued a Certificate of Completion endorsed by the International Association of Jungle Guides.
 Certified Jungle Guides will gain their Survival Specialization endorsement.

-Jungle Guides International – Terms and Conditions
+• Jungle Guides International – Terms and Conditions (Revised January 2026)

-(Effective June 2025)These Terms and Conditions govern participation in any course or expedition offered by Jungle Guides International (JGI).
+These Terms and Conditions govern participation in any course or expedition offered by Jungle Guides International (JGI), including activities operated in partnership with local operators, in this case, The Wild Tales Inc. (WT).
 By registering for a JGI program, you acknowledge and agree to the terms outlined below.

 1. Jurisdiction and Legal Framework